hyperledger-archives/fabric-sdk-rest/README.md

 ## Testing the REST API
 The `tests` directory contains a python wrapper for the REST API, and modules to run tests against the REST API server for specific Fabric sample networks.

+To run all the tests run the `fullRun.sh` test script which will start up a fabric network, start the server and run the tests.
+Note that some of the test suites will fail if the TLS certs have not been generated as the REST server will not start with the --tls option successfully in this scenario.

 For example, after starting the `fabcar` sample network, run

 ```
 python test_fabcar.py